What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 - Rayson L.

-The 2026 Federal Budget has changed the property conversation.
+The 2026 Federal Budget announced on the 12 May 2026, has changed the property conversation.

 Negative gearing is being limited.
 Capital gains tax treatment is changing.
 Trusts are under more scrutiny.
 Investors are suddenly doing what investors always do when the rules change: recalculating, hesitating, defending old decisions, and pretending their spreadsheet is more objective than their ego.
 But here is the bigger point.